layer5io/service-mesh-labs/Meshery-Adapters/linkerd-meshery-adapter/step1.md

 **Welcome to Meshery!**

-Choose **None** as your provider for now and get started.
+Choose **Meshery** as your provider.
+Sign in to get started.

 ![Meshery landing page](./assets/meshery-none-provider.png)

 ## Connect your cluster with Meshery

-Meshery will auto-connect with your Minikube cluster by loading the kubeconfig found in your `$HOME/.kube` folder.
+Meshery will auto-connect with your Kubernetes by loading the kubeconfig found in your `$HOME/.kube` folder.

 **Check up on your connection**

-You may check up on the connections between Meshery and your server anytime by performing `ad hoc` tests to ensure a successful connections:
+Verify Meshery's connection to Kubernetes by clicking on the Kubernetes chip.

-1. Between Meshery and your cluster - Click on your `configuration name` (in this scenario, `minikube`)
+1. Between Meshery and Kubernetes

 ![Meshery connected with cluster](./assets/cluster-up.png)

-2. Between Meshery and your chosen adapter by clicking on the adapter name corresponding to the service mesh you have installed
+1. Between Meshery and the Meshery Adapter for your corresponding service mesh.

 ![Meshery connected with adapter](./assets/adapter-up.png)